-To change the head lamps from low to high beams, pull the same lever used for turn signal operation toward the driver and release.
-Push the lever back to its original position to return to low beams.
+To change the head lamps from low to high beams, pull the same lever used for turn signal operation up toward the driver and release the lever.
+This is a self-returning action.
+Repeating this toggle action will return to the low beams.

-The hazard flasher control button is located on the steering column just below the turn signal lever.
-To activate your hazard flashers, pull out the switch.
-To turn off the hazard flashers, move the turn signal lever up or down.
+The hazard flasher control button is located on the steering column just behind the steering wheel.
+To activate your hazard flashers, press the button.
+To turn off the hazard flashers, press the button again.